 Co-Chairs

 The role of the Co-Chairs is to provide leadership and coordination for the EMC.
-The Board shall appoint two Co-Chairs for four year terms.
-One Co-Chair shall be a representative of either CNRA (Executive or the Departments housed under CNRA) or the Departments under the California Environmental Protection Agency.
+The Board shall appoint two Co-Chairs to four-year terms.
+One Co-Chair shall be a representative of either CNRA (Executive or the Departments housed under CNRA) or Departments under the California Environmental Protection Agency.

 Meetings

 EMC meetings shall be publicly noticed and will be open to all interested parties, following the Bagley-Keene Open Meeting Act requirements.
-Meetings are anticipated to occur quarterly in noticed locations, and they will incorporate the use of web-based conferencing where possible.
+Meetings are anticipated to occur quarterly in noticed locations and will incorporate the use of web-based conferencing where possible.
 Additional meetings may be scheduled as needed if agreed to by a quorum of the voting membership.
 The EMC Co-Chairs shall invite public comment at specified times during a meeting.
-The EMC Co-Chairs and Board/CAL FIRE staff shall be responsible for determining meeting times, format, location, and duration.
-CAL FIRE, the other Review Team agencies, and/or the Board shall provide staffing for the EMC.
-Meeting agendas and minutes shall be posted on the Board EMC website.
+The EMC Co-Chairs and Board/Department of Forestry & Fire Protection (CAL FIRE) staff shall be responsible for determining meeting times, format, location, and duration.
+CAL FIRE, the other agencies, and/or the Board shall provide staffing for the EMC.
+Meeting agendas and meeting notes shall be posted on the EMC website.

 EMC members shall be required to follow meeting “ground rules” to foster a collaborative scientific-based approach to achieving the stated goals and objectives of the EMC.
 These include a commitment to: